Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Charles H. Robbins - Cisco Systems, Inc.

 Yes, Erik, thanks for that.
 So at our Financial Analyst Conference this summer, we articulated a long range guide in line with what you just described.
-We're going to have quarters that are going to be – that are going to vary from that but that's definitely our long-term objective.
+We're going to have quarters that are going to vary from that but that's definitely our long-term objective.
 And I think our teams are focused now on what is it we need to do for the next wave of this architecture?
 Once we have this architecture built where we can actually defend and apply real-time defense against known threats, we can learn about a threat through malware and e-mail, and we can protect against it in the network, in the cloud, in the devices at the endpoint all at the same time.
 So the teams are working hard to continue to drive innovation there but also looking at what other elements can we fit into this architecture over time.
 And I think that's how we think about the long-term guide.

 Erik L. Suppiger - JMP Securities LLC